Rationale-Guided Few-Shot Classification to Detect Abusive Language: Methodology

-Following the framework given by \citet{deyoung2020eraser}, we evaluate plausibility and faithfulness of the models. \textit{Plausibility} refers to how convincing the model's interpretation is to humans, while \textit{faithfulness} aims to measure the reasoning of the model to arrive at a prediction~\cite{jacovi2020towards}.
+For explainability, we use the framework given by DeYoung~\cite{deyoung2020eraser}, we evaluate plausibility and faithfulness of the models. \textit{Plausibility} refers to how convincing the model's interpretation is to humans, while \textit{faithfulness} aims to measure the reasoning of the model to arrive at a prediction~\cite{jacovi2020towards}.

 \textbf{Plausibility}: To measure plausibility, we consider both discrete and soft selection metrics.
 As for discrete metrics, we report the \textit{IOU F1} and \textit{token F1} scores, and for soft selection we use \textit{AUCPRC} scores~\cite{deyoung2020eraser}.
-The token F1 is derived from token-wise precision and recall scores between predicted and ground truth rationales. \citet{deyoung2020eraser} defines IOU at the token level -- for two spans, it is the size of the overlap of the tokens they cover divided by the size of their union.
+The token F1 is derived from token-wise precision and recall scores between predicted and ground truth rationales.
+DeYoung~\cite{deyoung2020eraser} defines IOU at the token level -- for two spans, it is the size of the overlap of the tokens they cover divided by the size of their union.
 In IOU F1 metric, a prediction is considered a match if the overlap with any of the ground truth rationales is more than 0.5.
 These partial matches are used to calculate the IOU F1 score.
 Thus, while the token-level F1 score (token F1) measures the token level matching, IOU F1-score also awards credits to partial matches~\cite{everingham2010pascal}